zjreid1/Cybersecurity-Sacramento/index.md

 # [Meeting Minutes in Discord](https://discord.gg/BKJPgvz5kE)

 # Meeting Schedule
-Currently under review/vote by group.
+Second Wednesday of the month from 7PM - 8:30PM.
 Virtual meetings during August (hacker summer camp) and during November/December for the holidays.

 # Current Meeting Time & Place:
-Under review/vote by group.
+Virtually on Discord, August 14th from 7PM - 8:30PM.

 ---